medusajs/medusa/docs/content/how-to/deploying-on-heroku.md

 This is a guide for deploying a Medusa project on Heroku.
 Heroku is at PaaS that allows you to easily deploy your applications in the cloud.

 > Note: We assume, that you are currently running a local instance of Medusa.
-If not, check out our [Quickstart](https://docs.medusa-commerce.com/quickstart/quick-start) or [Tutorial](https://docs.medusa-commerce.com/tutorial/set-up-your-development-environment) and get it up and running in 5 minutes.
+If not, check out our [Quickstart](https://docs.medusa-commerce.com/quickstart/quick-start) or use `npx create-medusa-app` to set up your application in a couple of minutes.
+For the latter, see [this guide](https://docs.medusa-commerce.com/how-to/create-medusa-app) for a small walkthrough.

 ### 1. Install the Heroku CLI